symfony-cmf/symfony-cmf-docs/components/routing/chain.rst

 You can optionally configure the chain router service name.
 The compiler pass will modify this service definition to register the routers when the chain router is loaded from the container.
-The default name if you do not specify anything is ``cmf_routing.router``.
+If you do not specify anything, the service name is ``cmf_routing.router``.

 You can also configure the tag name you want to use with the second argument to the compiler pass constructor.
 If you don't, the default tag is ``router``.
-If you are using the :doc:`Symfony2 CMF RoutingBundle<../../bundles/routing/introduction>`, this tag is already active with the default name.
+If you are using the :doc:`Symfony2 CMF RoutingBundle <../../bundles/routing/introduction>`, this tag is already active with the default name.

 Routers